chef-partners/azure-chef-extension/examples/knife-azure-plugin-examples.md

 Determines whether Chef configuration files removed when Azure removes the Chef resource extension from the VM.
 This option is only valid for the 'cloud-api' bootstrap protocol.
 The default is false.
 * --bootstrap-version
 Applicable for only ubuntu and centos.
 Chef-client's version to be installed on the VM can be specified with this option.
 By default chef-client's latest version gets installed.
+* --daemon
+Supported only on Windows extension.
+Configures the chef-client to run as a service or as a scheduled task for unattended execution.
+Supported values are `none`, `service` and `task`.
+Default is `service`.
+* --chef_service_interval
+Specifies the frequency (in minutes) at which the `chef-client` runs as `service` or as `scheduled task`.
+If in case you don't want the `chef-service` or `scheduled task` to be installed on the Azure VM then set value as `0` in this field.
+At any time you can change the interval value using the `Set-AzureVMExtension` command with the new interval passed in the `publicconfig.config` file (pass `0` if you want to delete the already installed chef-service on the Azure VM).
+Default value is `30` minutes.

 Supported bootstrap_options from knife azure:
   * --environment